Ultimaker/Meta/C++CodeConventions.md

 # C++ Code conventions
 ## Enums
 ----
-* Whenever enums are used, the enum classes MUST be used.
+* Whenever enums are used, the enum classes SHOULD be used.
 * The naming of enum class MUST follow the UpperCamelCase naming convention, because it is a class.
 * The values of the enums MUST follow the UPPER_CASE naming convention.
 * Enum MUST follow the const rules.